 Earning a master's degree could unlock a range of benefits, from career advancement to a boost in pay.
 Learn more about this postgraduate degree.

 Earning your master’s degree typically takes anywhere from one to three years, depending on several factors, such as your field of study and the time you wish to dedicate to your program.
 If you're currently on a career path, you might find that taking one or two classes a semester is more manageable and, therefore, may need three or more years to complete your program.
-If you're in a position to dedicate more of your time to being a full-time student, you could finish within a year or two.
+If you're in a position to dedicate more of your time to being a full-time learner, you could finish within a year or two.

 While different universities and programs have varied requirements for earning a master’s degree, the general guidelines tend to be similar.